Wsheerio/webmConverter/README.md

 Use Internal Subs

 Using internal subs will only work with containers that support subtitles and files with only one subtitle track.

+Image Preview

+This lets you preview the output video, very useful for checking cropping.